pablofcastro/KhSAT/README.md

 Typically you don't need to generate the benchamrk again.
 In the case you want to do it, the script `Benchmark/scripts/main.py` can be used for generating the benchmark.

-** If you generate the benchmark the generated files will be different from the ones in the repository since they are ramdomly generated**
+**If you generate the benchmark the generated files will be different from the ones in the repository since they are ramdomly generated**

 ## Running the Benchmark

-For running the batch you can use the script `Benchmark/scripts/run_benchmark.py`, you can run the benchmark by batches with the option --benchmark.
+For running the batch you can use the script `Benchmark/scripts/run_benchmark.py` (from the main folder), you can run the benchmark by batches with the option --benchmark.
 For instance:

 ```
 cd Benchmark/scripts/